-Store import intermediate table → Jumps to the intermediate table of orders from the store.
+Store import intermediate table → Jumps to the intermediate table of orders from the shop.
 The intermediate table is filled only in manual import mode and if the 'Orders in intermediate table' option is enabled.

-VAT checked + release for shipping → The checkbox 'VAT ID checked' is automatically set in all orders from the store, so that the VAT check releases the orders for shipping.
+VAT checked + release for shipping → The checkbox 'VAT ID checked' is automatically set in all orders from the shop, so that the VAT check releases the orders for shipping.
 In other words: If a check mark is set here, the VAT ID check is deactivated.

 C.O.D. fee as extra item → For C.O.D. orders, the C.O.D. fee is inserted as a separate item in the order

-C.O.D. fee → item in xentral that maps the C.O.D. fee as an order line item
+C.O.D. fee → item in Xentral that maps the C.O.D. fee as an order line item

-Disable automatic feedback → This disables automatic feedback to the store, for orders without tracking number.
+Disable automatic feedback → This disables automatic feedback to the shop for orders without tracking number.
 So the feedback will only take place after saving the tracking number or by the automatic feedback without tracking number in the transfer module.

 Free text from store interface → This setting allows you to transfer the free text (comment field in the store) either to the free text or to the internal comment of the order.
 To do this, set the setting to: